Knead to Know

 My Role:

-Technical implementation of UI: C# scripting VR player interactions with diegetic UI elements, HUDs, and systemwide navigation menus in both 3D & 2D
+Technical implementation of UI: C# scripting VR player interactions with diegetic UI system & assets

 Conceptualize overall art direction and gameplay mechanics to support team's design goals